Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/etl_intro_data_azure.md

   - medallion
 ---

-The Stacks Data Platform solution accelerates the generation of production-ready ETL / ELT pipelines and workloads.
+The Ensono Stacks Data Platform solution accelerates the generation of production-ready ETL / ELT pipelines and workloads.
 New data engineering workloads can be generated through the [Datastacks](./datastacks.md) utility, while a range of example data workloads and pipelines are also provided.
 These workloads cover all stages from ingesting data from source, applying data transformations across data lake layers, ultimately enabling end-user data visualisations and analytics.

 ## Medallion architecture

-The data lake structure and approach used in Stacks is based upon the [medallion architecture](https://www.databricks.com/glossary/medallion-architecture) design pattern.
+The data lake structure and approach used in Ensono Stacks is based upon the [medallion architecture](https://www.databricks.com/glossary/medallion-architecture) design pattern.
 This approach delivers a lakehouse solution, with the following structured data transformation layers: